Peter Curran (astronomer): Career

 Between 1999 and 2004 Curran was an assistant lecturer in physics at the Department of Applied Physics and Instrumentation, Cork Institute of Technology, Cork, Ireland.
 He joined the Anton Pannekoek Institute for Astronomy at the University of Amsterdam, Netherlands where he developed his research into gamma-ray bursts (GRBs) and obtained a PhD degree in 2008.
-He continued theoretical and observational research on the physics of GRBs as a staff at the Mullard Space Science Laboratory, University College London and as a Honorary Visiting Fellow at the University of Leicester.
+He continued theoretical and observational research on the physics of GRBs as a staff at the Mullard Space Science Laboratory, University College London and as an Honorary Visiting Fellow at the University of Leicester.

 Curran joined the International Centre for Radio Astronomy Research (ICRAR) at the Curtin University's Institute of Radio Astronomy in 2012.
 In 2015 he was awarded a prestigious Senior Curtin University Fellowship developing an outstanding profile in the field of accretion physics.

 Curran was the inaugural chair of the ICRAR's Curtin University Node's development and STEM equity committee, which led to the first Australian Bronze Pleiades award received by the institute in 2014.

 Curran died of cancer in 2016.